 Would you like to know how to throw a baby shower for someone who lives far away?
 Hosting a virtual baby shower may be your answer.
-Here are some ideas for an online baby shower that will help you connect and have a fun baby shower even when you’re long-distance or separated by circumstances.

 As an Amazon Associate and a participant in other affiliate programs, Passing Down the Love earns a small commission from qualifying purchases at no additional cost to you.
 See the full disclosure here.

 How to Host a Virtual Baby Shower